-Fiverr vs Upwork – Which Should You Use?
+Fiverr vs Upwork – Which Is Best For Freelancers?

-If you’re looking to offer smaller, faster jobs at lower price points, Fiverr is the best choice.
+Fiverr is better than Upwork if you’re looking to offer smaller, faster jobs at lower price points as a freelancer.
 It’s a great way for you to get jobs quickly and build up a portfolio if you’re just starting out as a freelancer.
 You decide what you want to sell, how much you want to charge, and how much you want to work.
-However, it definitely still takes a lot of time and effort to become successful on Fiverr.
+However, it definitely still takes a lot of time and effort to become a successful freelancer on Fiverr.

 The same goes for Upwork, which is better suited for long-term, steady work.
 Because of the way it verifies and rewards skill and experience, Upwork generally attracts higher-skilled freelancers and clients who are willing to pay more.
 Upwork also has a more professional feel as it allows the clients to interview freelancers before taking them on.